worldpossible/RACHEL5/README.md

 # the message: "Server Error: UID MOVE: Mailbox doesn't exist: Trash (0.000 + 0.000 secs)."
 # this was solved by going to "manage folders" and manually adding a folder called "Trash"
 # ... this should be the default, no?
 Note I found online:
-#  "there os a setting in the Roundcube config file - create_default_folders -
+#  "there is a setting in the Roundcube config file - create_default_folders -
 #  which makes it auto create defailt folders on first login."

 # sending a message internally worked
 # sending a message remotely worked
-# sending a message remote-to-rachel did not work -- android did not pick up the bundle
+# sending a message remote-to-rachel worked
-# i think i need to register the device

 # XXX: on the register link on RACHEL there is a missing icon
 # XXX: no indication which fields are required (oh, it's all ... link to a gps tool?
 # XXX: link to a default or choosable icon?)